RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Improve the use of tabs instead of spaces for indentation.

 #### Variable Explorer
-* Add support for the most important numeric types of Numpy.
+* Add support for the most important numeric types of Numpy (int, float complex numbers of 32 and 64 bits).
+* Save format for floats in DataFrame editor.

 #### IPython Console
 * Be able to load kernel json files anywhere in the file system when